Military service: France

 Modern conscription was invented during the French Revolution, when the Republic wanted a stronger defense and to expand its radical ideas throughout Europe.
 The 1798 Jourdan Act stated: "Any Frenchman is a soldier and owes himself to the defense of the nation".
 Thus Napoleon Bonaparte could create afterward the Grande Armée with which he set out on the first large intra-European war.

 France suspended peacetime military conscription in 1996, while those born before 1979 had to complete their service; since the Algerian War (1954–62), conscripts had not been deployed abroad or in war zones, except those volunteering for such deployments.

 Germany

 On 15 November 2010, the German government voted in favour of suspending universal conscription with the aim of establishing a professional army by 1 July 2011.
 The last conscripts were drafted on 1 January 2011.

+In 2025, amid the Russo-Ukrainian war, the German parliament passed a new law on conscription, aimed at increasing the number of troops, strengthening the German army and also strengthening the defense force across Europe.
+The law will come into effect on January 1, 2026.

 Hungary

 Hungary abolished mandatory military service by November 2004, after the parliament had modified the constitution, ending a long-standing political dispute.
 To restore drafting, a two-thirds vote in parliament is needed, which is unlikely in the short term.
 As of 2011, the country is developing a professional army, with strong emphasis on "contract soldiers" who voluntarily serve 4+4 years for a wage.

 In December 2011, the National Assembly re-established the possibility of mandatory military service for every male citizen - with Hungarian address - between the age of 18 and the age of 40.
 Even though drafting is still banned in peacetime, the listing of citizens fit for military service starts in January 2012.
 According to the legislation, the conscripts can only be drafted in "state of emergency" or as defensive measure, the National Assembly can authorise drafting.